Customers will likely pay more and victims will get less should PG&E be liable for another major wildfire while the company is in bankruptcy.

 If there’s another mega-wildfire with PG&E at fault, those homeowners with insurance would be paid by their insurance companies.
 The utility, too, would be able to use its own insurance to offset some of the costs.
 PG&E would then ask state regulators at the California Public Utilities Commission for permission to pass on the remaining fraction that they need help paying.

-Under SB 901, the state can take into account the financial health of the company; a five-member Commission on Catastrophic Wildfire Cost and Recovery would help regulators decide whether utilities can pass costs onto consumers.
+Under a law passed last year, the state can take into account the financial health of the company; a five-member Commission on Catastrophic Wildfire Cost and Recovery would help regulators decide whether utilities can pass costs onto consumers.

-The problem, though, is that SB 901 wasn’t enough to keep PG&E from filing bankruptcy.
-Behind the scenes, suggestions for financial fixes or creating a disaster insurance similar to the state’s earthquake insurance program are being tossed around.
-But even if California’s utilities truly need help reducing liability, no one in Sacramento wants to be viewed as bailing out PG&E.
+But that wasn’t enough to keep PG&E from filing bankruptcy.
+PG&E lobbied this cycle for more financial fixes but came up empty-handed.
+Because even if California’s utilities truly need help reducing liability, no one in Sacramento wants to be viewed as bailing out PG&E.

 Spatt of the consumer advocacy group TURN said political repairs won’t do unless the company truly prioritizes safety.
-Half of PG&E’s board of directors is unlikely to return after its May shareholder meeting.
+Half of PG&E’s board of directors did not return after its May shareholder meeting.

 “What was accomplished?” she said of last year’s legislative debate.
 “The company still went bankrupt.
 No difference was made in safety operations.
 What a disaster.”

-This is the second in a two-part series.
+This was originally published as the second in a two-part series.
 Previously: From a fire-fighting air force to power shutoffs, what are the plans–and the costs–to fight the next big wildfire.